BrajendraSing/LearnJAVA/String Class/README.md

  ```

  ### equals( ) Versus ==
- 'the equals( ) method compares the characters inside a String object'
+ `the equals( ) method compares the characters inside a String object`
 <br>
-'The == operator compares two object references to see whether they refer to the same instance'
+`The == operator compares two object references to see whether they refer to the same instance`

 ```java
         String s = "Java with Brajendra";